Black & White (G.NA album): Background

-In the album, G.NA collaborated with famous producer Kim Dohoon, as well as singers like Wheesung, Rain, and BEAST's Junhyung.
+For the album's creation, G.NA collaborated with producer Kim Dohoon, as well as singers like Wheesung, Rain, and BEAST's Junhyung.

-On January 4, 2011, Cube Entertainment revealed that G.NA will be returning with a full official album.
-She released the song "Nice to Meet You" featuring Wheesung on 11 January 2011 and it was finalized that she would release her full album on 18 January 2011 with the title track named "Black and White".
+On January 4, 2011, Cube Entertainment revealed that G.NA would return with a full album.
+She released the song "Nice to Meet You" featuring Wheesung on January 11, 2011.
+The same day, it was confirmed that she would release her album on the 18th with the title track "Black and White".

 On January 13, 2011, a teaser for "Black & White" was released on her official YouTube channel.
 The full music video for "Black & White" was then released on January 17, 2011, the album was then released in record stores one day after the music video for "Black & White" was released on YouTube.
 The music video features 2AM member Jinwoon.

+The album reached number 22 on the Gaon Album Chart.

 On March 8, 2011, a music video for "I Miss You Already" was released on G.NA's official YouTube channel.